omar-A-hassan/PaperPing/README.md

 ## Memory Architecture

-Scholar maintains three tiers of memory across all sessions:
+PaperPing maintains three tiers of memory across all sessions:

 **Tier 1 — Working memory (this conversation)**
 Raw turns from the current session, compressed into a rolling summary as the conversation grows.
 Never truncates — always compresses.

 **Tier 2 — Episodic memory (past sessions)**
-At the end of each session (after 60 min of idle), Scholar summarizes the full conversation (topics, papers fetched, open questions) and stores it.
+At the end of each session (after 60 min of idle), PaperPing summarizes the full conversation (topics, papers fetched, open questions) and stores it.
 These summaries are retrieved at the start of your next conversation, either by recency or — if Ollama is running — by semantic similarity to what you're asking about.

 **Tier 3 — Semantic memory (your profile)**
-Scholar tracks your research interests, expertise level per domain, communication preferences, and ongoing projects.
+PaperPing tracks your research interests, expertise level per domain, communication preferences, and ongoing projects.
 This profile is built automatically from your conversations and injected into every LLM call to personalize responses.

 ---

 ## Full Paper Reading

-Beyond abstracts, Scholar can read complete papers:
+Beyond abstracts, PaperPing can read complete papers:

 ```
 You:      deep read 2405.21060
-Scholar:  📖 Loading full paper... done (42 sections extracted)
+PaperPing:  📖 Loading full paper... done (42 sections extracted)

 You:      what is the exact complexity of the SSD algorithm?
-Scholar:  [retrieves section 3.2] The SSD algorithm runs in O(TLN²)
+PaperPing:  [retrieves section 3.2] The SSD algorithm runs in O(TLN²)
           time where T is sequence length, L is number of layers...

 You:      what does figure 4 show?
-Scholar:  Figure 4 shows a comparison of training throughput between
+PaperPing:  Figure 4 shows a comparison of training throughput between
           Mamba-2 and FlashAttention-2 across sequence lengths...
 ```